 Diamond Peak and Mt.
 Rose lie near the small resort community of Incline Village, which serves as the base area for Diamond Peak.
 Diamond Peak has a vertical drop of 1,840 feet, mostly intermediate and advanced runs, and regulates the number of tickets sold daily, so it is never overly crowded.
 Mt.
 Rose has a 1,800-foot vertical and is a favorite with beginners because of its wide-open runs and lack of congestion.

-Squaw Valley, site of the 1960 Winter Olympics, and Alpine Meadows lie near each other on the northwest side of the lake, between Truckee and Tahoe City.
-Squaw Valley is truly world-class in both size and quality.
+Squaw Valley (now called Palisades Tahoe), site of the 1960 Winter Olympics, and Alpine Meadows lie near each other on the northwest side of the lake, between Truckee and Tahoe City.
+Palisades Tahoe is truly world-class in both size and quality.
 It offers 2,850 vertical feet and twenty-four lifts, and the entire mountain is skiable, thus none of the runs have names.
 Alpine Meadows is right next door with 2,400 acres of skiing and more rugged, snowy terrain than Squaw Valley.
 Several kilometers of groomed cross-country trails ring the resorts.